MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/sales-price-list-setup.md

 ---

 # Sales price list setup

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 For project quotes and contracts, a project price list has a different price override pattern than a product price list.
 On a product catalog–based quote line, you can override the price to roles and categories directly on the quote line, because each quote line points to exactly one catalog item.
 However, on a project-based quote line, you can't override the price to roles and categories directly on the quote line.
 You can use the project price list to work with the two distinct override patterns.